Ana06/OS/README.md

 Execute a shell with a FIFO scheduler policy with the priority given as an argument.
 If it is not given the maximum priority is set.

+### super-shell.c

+Execute a shell with a FIFO scheduler policy with the priority given as an argument.
+If it is not given the maximum priority is set.

+### block-signal.c

+Blocks the SIGINT and SIGTSTP signals and then sleep for a number of seconds given by the settings variable SLEEP_SECS.
+When it wakes up, informs if the SIGNT or/and SIGTSTP signals where received.
+After that the signals are unblocked and a  good-bye message displayed (if SIGTSTP was received as it has been unblicked the message will not be displayed).

+### count-signal.c

+Installs a handler of SIGINT and SIGTSTP signal.
+The program keeps in a while until ten SIGINT or SIGTSTP signals are received.
+Ater that it shows the numbers of signal of each type received and finishes.

+### self-destruction.c

+The program self-destruct (delete its executable file) after a number of seconds given as an argument.
+The self-destruction can be stoped by sending the SIGUSR1 signal.

 ## File system management